2024 Associate Artists

 Syl Ojalla is a self-taught artist honing his craft since pursuing an MA in Photography at the University of Brighton in 2018.
 His work weaves themes of spirituality and the sublime in the context of the anthropocene.
 Merging medium and large format analogue photography with digital imaging technologies has led Syl Ojalla to develop experimental practices which yield effects like solarisation, tone changes, and alternative photographic looks.
 Syl create prints crafted on natural fibre archival papers, predominantly Japanese Washi, Agava, and Bamboo, chosen for their texture and longevity.
 Each print is treated as an individual ‘object’, drawing inspiration from the Japanese tradition and aesthetic of ‘wabi-sabi’ – embracing impermanence, imperfection and natural beauty.

-Visit Syl Ojalla’s exhibition: A Sparrow Whispered In My Ear and attend his Collective Collaging Workshop in April 2024.
+Visit Syl Ojalla’s exhibition, A Sparrow Whispered In My Ear.

 Pride: Lucy Le Brocq